 There are also opportunities to use seedballs for reforestation, (see the articles “Direct seeding Faidherbia albida“, and “AID plus seeds”, page 26).
 See the page Seed Balls page and the Reforestation projects/reforestation methods page on this site for more.

-Over time, these techniques combined (FMNR, planned grazing, AID plus seeds treatment) could be used to not only halt encroaching desertification and ameliorate the local climate, but could even provide a solid base of healthy vegetation from which to revegetate and drive back the desert.
+Over time, these techniques combined (FMNR, planned grazing, ADDS, seed balls) could be used to not only halt encroaching desertification and ameliorate the local climate, but could even provide a solid base of healthy vegetation from which to revegetate and drive back the desert.

-As an aside, some Australian Acacias have been used with great success in the Sahel region of Africa.
-The seeds of Acacia holosericea, Acacia torulosa and many other legumes could perhaps be successfully dispersed by livestock.
+As an aside, some Australian Acacias have been used with great success in the semi-desert Sahel region of Africa.
+The seeds of Acacia holosericea, Acacia torulosa and many other legumes could perhaps be successfully dispersed by livestock, or broadcast and trampled in.
 For more information, visit www.worldwidewattle.com and http://www.worldwidewattle.com/infogallery/utilisation/sehel.php/, and “Domestication of Australian Acacias for the Sahelian zone of West Africa”.
-Also, http://www.beyondsubsistence.org.au/.
+Also,

 “The greatest service which can be rendered any country